DCC-EX/dcc-ex.github.io/docs/ex-toolbox/using.rst

 *Direct USB*

-As of Version 0.1.35, the discovered server list will also include an entry `DCC-EX-USB-OTG` if you have a |EX-CS| connected directly to your phone or tablet using a USB on-the-go (OTG) cable.
+As of Version 0.1.35, the discovered server list will also include an entry 'DCC-EX-USB-OTG' if you have a |EX-CS| connected directly to your phone or tablet using a USB on-the-go (OTG) cable.

 ..
 Note::

    The direct USB connection is only supported on Android devices that support USB on-the-go (OTG).

    In general USB-C to the USB-C cables are automatically OTG, but if you are using a USB-C to USB-A cable, you will need to check that the cable supports OTG.
-If it doesn't, the `DCC-EX-USB-OTG` entry won't appear in the discovered server list.
+If it doesn't, the 'DCC-EX-USB-OTG' entry won't appear in the discovered server list.

 |HR-DASHED|